crim-ca/weaver/docs/source/processes.rst

     }

-This would tell `Weaver` to locally `Deploy`_ the ``my-process-reference`` process using the WPS-1 URL reference that is expected to return a ``DescribeProcess`` :term:`XML` schema.
+This would tell `Weaver` to locally :ref:`proc_op_deploy` the ``my-process-reference`` process using the WPS-1 URL reference that is expected to return a ``DescribeProcess`` :term:`XML` schema.
 Provided that this endpoint can be resolved and parsed according to typical WPS specification, this should result into a successful process registration.
-The deployed :term:`Process` would then be accessible with `DescribeProcess`_  requests.
+The deployed :term:`Process` would then be accessible with :ref:`DescribeProcess <proc_op_describe>`  requests.

 The above deployment procedure can be automated on startup using `Weaver`'s ``wps_processes.yml`` configuration file.
 Please refer to :ref:`Configuration of WPS Processes` section for more details on this matter.